Elihu (biblical figure): Elihu's monologues

-Elihu claims that the righteous have their share of prosperity in this life, no less than the wicked.
-He teaches that God is supreme, and that one must acknowledge and submit to that supremacy because of God's wisdom.
-He draws instances of benignity from, for example, the constant wonders of creation and of the seasons.
+Elihu claims that the righteous have their share of prosperity in this life no less than the wicked.
+He teaches that God is supreme and that one must acknowledge and submit to that supremacy because of God's wisdom.
+He draws instances of benignity from, for example, the constant wonders of creation and the seasons.

-Elihu's speeches finish abruptly, and he disappears "without a trace", at the end of Chapter 37.
+Elihu's speeches finish abruptly, and he disappears "without a trace" at the end of chapter 37.

 Possible pseudonymity of the character

 The speeches of Elihu (who is not mentioned in the prologue) contradict the fundamental opinions expressed by the 'friendly accusers' in the central body of the text, that it is impossible that the righteous should suffer, all pain being a punishment for some sin.
 Elihu states that suffering may be decreed for the righteous as a protection against greater sin, for moral betterment and warning, and to elicit greater trust and dependence on a merciful, compassionate God in the midst of adversity.

 Some writers question the status of Elihu's interruption and didactic sermon because of his sudden appearance and disappearance from the text.
 Even scholars who regard the Book of Job as a literary composition by a single author tend to see in Elihu's speeches an early addition or commentary to the original book.
 He is not mentioned in Job 2:11, in which Job's friends are introduced, nor is he mentioned at all in the epilogue, 42:7–10, in which God expresses anger at Job's friends.
 His speech contains more Aramaisms than the rest of the book.